-Following on from these explorations of the story of the 12 signs will come a Sept 17th webinar – The Shape of Things in which I explore and explain the nature of hemisphere emphasis (intense clusters of planets in one section of the chart) using the same developmental model outlined in this 2-part webinar series.
+Following on from these explorations of the story of the 12 signs I present the webinar The Shape of Things – Hemispheric Emphasis in the Chart, in which I explore and explain the nature of hemisphere emphasis (intense clusters of planets in one section of the chart) using the same developmental model influenced by meditations on the great circle of life.

 These webinars follow the principle of the circle of the natal chart as the symbol of the soul and therefore a vehicle for understanding the soul’s message and purpose.